amoghjos/appbussiness/README.md

 <a href = "https://www.opendoodles.com/ "> OpenDoodles </a> - Collections of illustrations to show various day to day activities

-<a href = "https://www.humaaans.com/"> Humaaans </a> - Used for making human illustrations - Highly customizable.
+<a href = "https://www.humaaans.com/"> Humaaans </a> - Collection of human illustrations - Highly customizable.

-<a href = "https://www.buttsss.com/"> Buttsss </a> - We can use these gifs in a drinking game or party (adult like) app to show acheivements people have made or give them a awatar.
+<a href = "https://www.buttsss.com/"> Buttsss </a> - Collections of funny animated buttss

+<a href = "https://undraw.co/illustrations"> Undraw </a> - Collections of illustrations and features

+<a href = "https://www.freepik.com/"> Freepik </a> - Collections of templates and designs for pamplet designing and other general use

+<a href = "hhttps://icons8.com/ouch/#"> Ouch </a> - Collections of illustrations for every step in user journey

+<a href = "https://illlustrations.co/"> Open source illustrations kit </a> - Collections of illustrations related to objects or things we see on daily basis or occasions

+<a href = "https://absurd.design/#slide-8"> Absurd Design </a> - Collections of art like illustrations in black and white colors.
+Some designs are paid

 <h3>The essential icons pack</h3>

 https://www.sketchappsources.com/free-source/4221-moonshard-free-line-icons-sketch-freebie-resource.html
 https://www.sketchappsources.com/free-source/3846-icon-set-sketch-freebie-resource.html
 https://www.sketchappsources.com/free-source/3771-essentials-icon-pack-sketch-freebie-resource.html

+<b>If you liked my collection, please hit that star, and if you want to add a resource on this list, feel free to make a pull request! </b>